bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 A hash function you have a pre-image that gets passed into through a function that outputs an image.
 If you've looked at a Bitcoin block explorer, you'll notice that the hash at the bottom has a series of zeros in hex format.
 So that is a result of what Adam Back did with Hashcash.
-So, we base Bitcoin's hash rate is all based on the hash-cache algorithm.
+Bitcoin's hash rate is all based on the hashcash algorithm.
-And kind of a quick math here on how this works is that, see over here, we have zero to the power of K.
+And kind of a quick math here on how this works is that, see over here, we have zero to the power of k (`0^k`).
 The output or the image here on the right, it's supposed to start with a certain amount of zeros.
 And that zero to the power of K is basically the difficulty of how many zeros this hash will start with.
 So if we do this algebraically, you have the function which is the hash of X, takes the input X, and is supposed to output a zero or a string of zeros.